amjadAwad95/smart-resume-analyzer/README.md

 ### Skill Matching

-In the skill-matching stage, we extract skills from the resume by first lemmatizing the job skill list.
-We then generate n-grams ranging from 1 to 5 tokens to better capture skills expressed as single or multiple words.
-To accurately extract skills, we use an edit distance strategy with a similarity threshold of 95%.
-Finally, we implement a matching function that compares the two skill lists and calculates the percentage of similarity between them.
+In the skill-matching stage, we initially used a static method that involved lemmatizing a predefined job skill list and generating n-grams (1 to 5 tokens) from the resume text to capture both single-word and multi-word skills.
+An edit distance strategy with a 95% similarity threshold was applied to identify close matches, followed by a matching function that calculated the percentage of similarity between the extracted and predefined skills.
+To improve adaptability and reduce reliance on static lists, we developed a dynamic method by fine-tuning a pre-trained Named Entity Recognition (NER) model using spaCy.
+This model is capable of extracting skills directly from both resumes and job descriptions based on context, enabling more accurate identification of domain-specific and emerging skills.
+The dynamic approach offers a more flexible and scalable solution for skill extraction and matching.

 ### Similarity